VishwambharJoshi/capstone-project-snake-game/README.md

 # capstone-project-snake-game
-This game same as our childhood Nokia phone snake game
+This game same as our childhood Nokia phone snake game, to do game I used turtle module